-To broaden the scope of this study beyond these observational results, a series of idealized numerical experiments are presented in Chapter 3, motivated by the PCAPs cases.
+To broaden the scope of this study beyond these observational results, a series of idealized numerical experiments are presented in Chapter 3, motivated by the PCAPS cases.
 The simulations explore the interaction of accelerating flow with preexisting cold-air pools of varying strength and depth confined in idealized valley topographies.
 Those results show that the top-down thinning of the CAPs, as seen in Fig. 1.3, results from the interplay of shear-induced turbulence and warm air advection.
 The onset and amplification of turbulent CAP erosion can be summarized in terms of a dimensionless parameter, the CAP Froude number, which incorporates the strength of the CAP relative to that of the flow aloft.

 Finally, the lessons learned from the observations, analyses, and simulations are reflected upon in Chapter 4.
 The broader implications of these findings are discussed as well as further work that would complement the research presented herein.